ejuro/omado/README.md

 # OmaDo

-A fast, minimal todo application with both GUI and CLI interfaces.
+A fast, minimal todo application built specifically for Omarchy.
+Both GUI and CLI interfaces.
 Built with Rust and egui, featuring project organization, theme integration, and a clean aesthetic.

 ![OmaDo Screenshot](screenshot.png) <!-- You can add a screenshot later -->